Some cookies, some cakes, some savories and a slice of life from my home to yours.

 I have five James Beard Awards (one for journalism; one for my book, Baking with Julia; one for Baking From My Home to Yours; one for Dorie’s Cookies; and one for being voted into the Who’s Who of Food and Beverage in America).

 I’ve won the Cookbook of the Year Award from the International Association of Culinary Professionals (IACP) … twice (once for Desserts by Pierre Hermé and once for Around My French Table).

 I was awarded the Mérite d’ Agricole – the Order of Agricultural Merit – by the French Consulate for my writings about France’s food.

 I live in three places: New York City, Westbrook, CT and Paris, France and yes, I consider myself extraordinarily lucky.

 Some of the links in this newsletter may be affiliate links.
-As an Amazon Associate, I might earn a little flour-and-sugar money if you make a qualifying purchase after clicking one of these links, which I promise to use while creating more stories like this.
+As an Amazon Associate and Bookshop.org Affiliate, I might earn a little flour-and-sugar money if you make a qualifying purchase after clicking one of these links, which I promise to use while creating more stories like this.
 All opinions remain my own — these stories are not sponsored and I do not get paid to write them.
 Affiliate commissions help offset the costs of publishing this newsletter.
 Thanks for your support.